The 13 Least Worst Type O Negative Songs

 I DON’T WANNA BE ME

-Probably the finest of all the fast-paced songs in their arsenal, I Don’t Wanna Be Me kicks off Life Is Killing Me and is a highly-energised, sarcastic paean to self-hatred, waving a middle finger in their own faces as much as anyone else’s.
-Like Dead Again, the influence of old school catchy punk rock bleeds from every pore.
-At times, it even recalls the glorious heads down thrash attack of Peter’s previous band, the controversial Carnivore, and incites the desire to wildly leap around, which is not an impulse that was felt often at Type O shows.
+Probably the finest of all the fast-paced songs in their arsenal, I Don’t Wanna Be Me kicks off 2003 album Life Is Killing Me and is a highly-energised, sarcastic paean to self-hatred, waving a middle finger in their own faces as much as anyone else’s.
+Like Dead Again, the influence of old-school catchy punk rock bleeds from every pore.
+At times, it even recalls the glorious heads-down thrash attack of Peter’s previous band, the controversial Carnivore, and incites the desire to wildly leap around, which is not an impulse that was felt often at Type O shows.

 October Rust is arguably the most romantic/randy (and best) album Type O Negative dropped, and Wolf Moon – a live staple – is an absolute highlight.
 It is also one of the only songs you’re likely to encounter that is allegedly about the pleasures of performing a certain sexual act at a certain time of the month.
 Whether or not this is true, there’s no denying the breathy beauty of the whole thing and the yearning captured in the lyrics, and by the time Peter’s climactically howling at the moon over one of keyboardist Josh Silver’s finest moments you will have been moved.

 Technically three distinct songs in one, with the first part released as a single, early CD players actually allowed you to skip sections.
-Never averse to courting controversy and/or deliberately pissing people off, the controversial video that none too subtly alludes to a devout Christian girl pleasuring herself in a distinctly blasphemous manner put Type O on the radar of a great deal of those who would fall in love – or hate – with them.
-It also helped Bloody Kisses become the first album on Roadrunner Records to achieve both gold and platinum certification.
+Never averse to courting controversy and/or deliberately pissing people off, the video that none-too-subtly alludes to a devout Christian girl pleasuring herself in a distinctly blasphemous manner put Type O on the radar of a great deal of those who would fall in love – or hate – with them.
+It also helped Bloody Kisses become the first album on Roadrunner Records to achieve both Gold and Platinum certification.